coveo/plasma/README.md

 ```

 ### Guidelines
-* We aim to have the highest code coverage possible.
-A pull request that increases or unchanges the code coverage ratio has higher chances of getting merged quickly.
+* A pull request that increases or does not change the code coverage ratio has a higher chance of being merged quickly.
-* Make sure your pull requests follow our code style.
+* Make sure your pull requests follow the project's code style.
 Normally the `lintfix` npm script is run on pre-commit so this should not be a problem.
 However, you can double check by running the script manually with `npm run lintfix`.
-* We're pretty flexible on the commit messages structure and pull requests descriptions, but still make sure you give enough details to your fellow reviewers.
+* We're pretty flexible on the commit messages structure and pull requests descriptions, but still, make sure your commit messages and pull request descriptions provide enough details for fellow reviewers.
 * We tend to avoid comments in our code base, we strongly prefer good naming and code structure.

 ### Tips and tricks
 * `npm test` command creates a local coverage report at the end of its execution that you can browse through in order to see the hits and misses of your unit tests.
-View the report by opening up the `coverage/lcov-report/index.html` file in your favorite internet browser.
+View the report by opening the `coverage/lcov-report/index.html` file in your favorite browser.
 * `npm run test:watch` command will run tests on file save.
-* `npm run reconstruct` command will reinstall and rebuild from scratch your local branch without loosing any pending change.
-Run this if you think your current state is messed up.
+* `npm run reconstruct` command will reinstall and rebuild your local branch from scratch without discarding any pending change.
+Run this if you think your current state is corrupted.
 * You can target specific unit tests or test suite by putting a `f` character in front of any `it` or `describe` block (thus resulting in `fit` and `fdescribe`).
 Only tests inside the focused blocks will be run on the next execution. **Don't forget to remove them before commit**.

 ----